Best Pumpkin Patches in Silicon Valley

 Established in 1932, Arata Pumpkin Farm is the oldest working pumpkin farm in the Bay Area.
 With pumpkins of all sizes and varieties, there’s something for everyone.
 Beyond pumpkins, you can test your skills in the famous two-acre Minotaur’s Labyrinth hay maze, explore the six-acre cornfield, or enjoy a scenic hay ride.
 For thrills, check out the haunted barn.
 Kids will love Play Land, complete with a mini hay maze, train ride, guided pony rides, and a petting zoo.
 Picnic areas, found throughout the farm, are great places to relax and refuel.

-You can buy you tickets in advance online or on the farm.
+You can buy your tickets in advance online or on the farm.

 Lemos Farm